Vitamin A is an essential nutrient for our health.

 8. Kale (13623 IU, 272% DV per 100g)

 Kale contains a significant amount of beta-carotene, and 100g provides 272% of the daily value of the vitamin (30).

-Alongside spinach, kale is one of the most nutritious vegetables concerning its vitamin and mineral content.
-While this may be the case, it’s better to be careful about eating the vegetable raw.
+Alongside spinach, kale is one of the most nutritious vegetables for vitamin and mineral content.

-There is a hot trend for raw kale and pulverizing hundreds of grams of kale into fruit smoothies has become a social norm.
-However, many studies show that the anti-nutrients present in raw kale are capable of causing hypothyroidism and other thyroid disorders (31, 32, 33).
+However, there is a hot trend for raw kale and pulverizing hundreds of grams of kale into vegetable smoothies has become a social norm.

 Foods like kale and broccoli which can suppress the function of the thyroid gland in this way are known as goitrogens.

 A little raw kale?
 No problem.

 Large daily amounts?
 Maybe it’s not so good.

 Cooking kale with a bit of butter is the best bet, as heat destroys many of these compounds.
 Additionally, buttered kale improves the absorption of vitamin A, and it tastes a whole lot better too!

 9. Butternut Squash (11155 IU, 223% DV per 100g)